rampanwar97/health-caretaker/README.md

 - ⚡ **Fast & Lightweight**: Built with Go for high performance
 - 🐳 **Docker Ready**: Easy deployment with Docker and Docker Compose
 - 🔧 **Configurable**: Customizable check intervals, timeouts, and HTTP methods
+- 🏷️ **Custom Labels**: Add custom labels to metrics for better organization and filtering
+- 📈 **Prometheus Metrics**: Export metrics in Prometheus format with detailed labels
 - 📱 **Mobile Friendly**: Responsive design that works on all devices

 ## Quick Start